morosakubek2/sm_gsi_binary_rev_changer/README.md

 ## Usage
 1. **Prepare firmware**:
    - Download the target AP package (e.g., `AP_*.tar.md5` for OneUI 6.1, Android 14, SW REV 11) from [samfw.com](https://samfw.com/firmware/SM-F711B).
-   - Optional: Place a GSI image as `system.img` in the same directory if replacing the stock system.
+   - Optional: Place a GSI image as `system.img` in the same directory to replace the stock system.

 2. **Run the script**:
    ```bash